 - Completed application form (AB-66, Application for Engineer’s/Operator’s Examination), must be submitted to the ABSA Edmonton Office, Examination Department at least 21 days prior to the requested examination date.

-- Form AB-66 consists of Part A and Part B. Part A is to be completed and signed by the individual who is applying to write the examination.
-Part B must be completed and signed by the Chief Power Engineer or Company Official to verify the experience.
+- The AB-66 is to be completed and signed by the individual who is applying to write the examination.

-- A non-refundable scheduling fee, as indicated on the application form (AB-66), must accompany the application.
+- A non-refundable/non-transferable scheduling fee, as indicated on the application form (AB-66), must accompany the application.

 - Upon approval of the application, a notice of examination will be mailed or an email notification will be sent to the applicant noting date, time and place.